Short and long-term support

 We run online courses, seminars and events to increase mental health literacy.
 For example, to join like-minded people for some peer-to-peer education, check out our Education prospectus to see everything on offer.
 Anyone can join us for a one-off or weekly session, online or in person.

 For more details about our training and education, click here

 Our Compeer befriending service matches individuals with a volunteer to provide practical support and friendship if they are feeling lonely and isolated.
 Planning activities together can help build confidence and self-esteem, increase independence and support recovery.
 The volunteer befriender can accompany the individual to an appointment, join them for exercise or a trip to the cinema, help out with shopping and gardening, or simply enjoy a chat over coffee.
 And whichever way they choose to connect – be it in person, over the phone or on Zoom – is entirely up to the individual.

 We provide learning opportunities, support, and connection with others through a weekly programme of community group sessions.
-These sessions are free and open to everyone, at our café in Golders Green and on Zoom.
+These sessions are free and open to everyone, at Head Room in Golders Green and on Zoom.

 From Monday to Friday, activities on offer range from a peer support group providing short-guided meditations and mutual support in a non-judgemental space to an art group where anyone can explore their creativity.
 Whether it’s an essay, job application or the ironing that needs doing, all are welcome to join our Kind CoWorking or weekly bite-sized wellbeing sessions, focusing on everything from stress management to laughter yoga.
 Alternatively, everyone is welcome to enjoy a chat over coffee or a leisurely stroll to the park – and can participate as much or as little as feels right.